h1v3r/Athena/README.md

-# Athena - FlinkSQL suckt
+# Athena - FlinkSQL and HDFS suckt